RefractionsLabel/refractionslabel/src/lib/_content/insights/music-has-no-value-the-access-model-17-11.md

 ---
-title: "Music Has No Value: The Access Model"
+title: "Music Has No Value, Part 1: The Access Model"
 date: 2025-11-17T10:51:00.000+00:00
 description: For as long as it has existed, the music industry has always been in the profession of monetising access.